 Monetary Worth: Approx. $3.2 Billion

 Henry Earl Singleton, the head of the Singleton family until he passed away in 1999 at the age of 82, amassed the family fortune through electrical engineering and major business acumen.
 After graduating from the U.S. Navel Academy, he went on to earn three degrees from M.I.T., and to become instrumental in both early computer design and the inertial navigation that formed the basis of guidance systems for fighter aircraft.
 He co-founded Teledyne, Inc., a major conglomerate, and served as CEO for 30 years.
 After retiring, he began buying up land and shifted his focus to cattle ranching.

 5. The Irving Family – Amount of Land: 1.2 Million acres

 Monetary Worth: Approx. $3.5 Billion

 James Dargavel Irving started a sawmill company in New Brunswick, Canada in 1882.
-The sawmill expanded into pulp milling, trucking, shipping/shipbuilding, speciality printing, consumer products, forestry, tree nurseries, and prefabricated concrete.
+The sawmill expanded into pulp milling, trucking, shipping/shipbuilding, specialty printing, consumer products, forestry, tree nurseries and prefabricated concrete.
 The family's land holdings now extend from Canada into Maine, and the company, now known as J.D.
 Irving Limited, has continued to expand.
 CEO duties are currently shared by Jim and Robert Irving, while James' grandson, J.K.
 Irving is the current owner.
 J.K.
 Irving has a net worth of $6 billion.